Share

 Making a Play For e-Commerce

 Considering disruption tends to come from below, WooCommerce is very nicely poised for further significant growth.
-That $30 million acquisition price starts to look pretty astonishing when you look at some of the other companies on the list of e-commerce solution providers.
+That $30 million acquisition price starts to look pretty astonishing when you look at some other companies on the list of e-commerce solution providers.

 The People Part